The course assumes prior knowledge of the following topics:

 There will be theoretical and applied frontal lectures.

-Class participation is a mandatory component of the course grade.
+Class participation is a mandatory component of the course.

-There will be a final exam in the form of a multiple choice quiz that will comprise 100% of the final grade.
+There will be a final exam that will comprise 100% of the final grade.

 Students are requested to bring to class their own laptop, if available.